alanthebrighter/alanthebrighter.github.io/_posts/2025-03-30-Installing&Using-Ubuntu-Noble-with-hyprland.md

 I'm also curious about why Steam always opens on workspace 5 and Chrome on workspace 2.
 If I try to move it from there, it starts bugging out and constantly switching workspaces whenever I hover over the menus.
 I'm not sure if this is a bug with the application or with Hyprland.
 Additionally, several other visual glitches occur frequently.
 They are not annoying enough to stop me from using Hyprland, but I still want to see if it's possible to fix them.

 ### Workspace Memory Feature
-I think it would be interesting if every time an application is opened, it remembers which workspace I was on at the moment of launch and continues to open in that workspace instead of the current one, preventing it from opening in the background on another workspace.
-This would help keep applications in their expected places rather than shifting unexpectedly.
+I think it would be interesting if every time an application is opened, it remembers the workspace where I placed it and continues to open in that workspace, even if I switch to another one in the meantime.
+This way, the application would not pop up in my current workspace, disrupting my workflow.
+Instead, it would open in the background in the designated workspace, allowing me to continue working smoothly and check on it later when needed.

 ![image](https://github.com/user-attachments/assets/a8a26566-8db5-4ced-8260-c72c0686fa90)